Frank Clark (American football): Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-Clark was drafted in the second round of the 2015 NFL Draft with the 63rd overall selection by the Seattle Seahawks.
+Clark was selected in the second round of the 2015 NFL draft with the 63rd overall selection by the Seattle Seahawks.
 With his selection he joined the Legion of Boom defense coming off back-to-back Super Bowl appearances.
 He spent the 2015 season as a backup to Michael Bennett and Cliff Avril at defensive end.
 Clark had 2 tackles in week 3 against the Chicago Bears on September 27.
 On November 29, Clark had a sack against the Pittsburgh Steelers.
 On December 6 against the Minnesota Vikings, Clark had 2 sacks.
 In the Divisional Round of the 2015–16 NFL playoffs against the Carolina Panthers, Clark had one sack in the 31–24 loss.

 Clark finished the 2016 regular season with 10 sacks and two forced fumbles.

 During the offseason on May 9, 2017, Clark was criticized for a tweet he directed at Bleacher Report journalist Natalie Weiner.
 Weiner had previously written about Clark's domestic violence arrest.
-Clark told Weiner that "People like you don’t have long careers in your field.
+Clark told Weiner that "People like you don't have long careers in your field.
 I have a job for you cleaning my fish tanks when that lil job is ova."
 In the 2017 season, he finished with nine sacks, 32 total tackles, two passes defensed, and two forced fumbles.

 In Week 6 of the 2018 season, Clark recorded 2.5 sacks on quarterback Derek Carr to along with four tackles in a 27–3 win over the Oakland Raiders, earning him NFC Defensive Player of the Week.
 He finished the season with 41 combined tackles, 13 sacks, two pass deflection, one interception, and three forced fumbles through 16 starts.

 On March 4, 2019, the Seahawks placed the franchise tag on Clark.

 Kansas City Chiefs

-On April 23, 2019, Clark was traded to the Kansas City Chiefs along with the Seahawks' 3rd round selection in the 2019 NFL Draft, in exchange for the Chiefs' 1st and 3rd round selections in the 2019 NFL draft and a conditional second-round selection (less favorable of Chiefs/49ers second-round picks) in the 2020 NFL Draft.
+On April 23, 2019, Clark was traded to the Kansas City Chiefs along with the Seahawks' 3rd round selection in the 2019 NFL draft, in exchange for the Chiefs' 1st and 3rd round selections in the 2019 NFL draft and a conditional second-round selection (less favorable of Chiefs/49ers second-round picks) in the 2020 NFL draft.
 After the trade, he signed a five-year contract worth $105.5 million with $63.5 million guaranteed.

 Clark made his debut with the Chiefs in Week 1 against the Jacksonville Jaguars.
 In the game, Clark made one tackle and intercepted quarterback Gardner Minshew in the 40–26 win.

 In Week 3 against the Baltimore Ravens, Clark recorded his first sack of the season on Lamar Jackson in the 33–28 win.

 In Week 6 against the Houston Texans, Clark forced a fumble on Carlos Hyde and recovered the ball in the 31–24 loss.